 After you’ve explored this subterranean wonderland, including a tranquil boat ride through the giant glowworm grottos, continue your journey south to Lake Taupo – your next stop on this New Zealand winter adventure!

 The North Island's winter playground.

-Experienced skiers and snowboarders can revel in the chutes and drop-offs on this expansive volcanic terrain while Happy Valley Snow Park serves as a playground for beginners.
+Experienced skiers and snowboarders can revel in the chutes and drop-offs on this expansive volcanic terrain while Happy Valley serves as a playground for beginners.
 For non-skiers, there’s three cafes, including New Zealand's highest, where you can relax and soak in the views.

 One day is never enough at the ski field, so we head to the mountain again – to Turoa on the south-western side of the mountain.
 Turoa offers a massive 722m of vertical descent on New Zealand's highest chairlift.
 If you’ve got a beginner with you, we suggest heading to Whakapapa instead.

-Lake Taupo is blessed with breath-taking natural beauty and a wide array of activities centred on and around a stunning lake.
+Taupo is blessed with breath-taking natural beauty and a wide array of activities centred on and around a stunning lake.
 Start the day by visiting of the country’s most popular attractions – Huka Falls.
 Take a jet boat (or river cruise) to the foot of Huka Falls and feel the thunder.
-Thrill-seekers’ paradise, Lake Taupo is a prime spot to bungy or swing off a cliff, or even jump out of a plane!
+Thrill-seekers’ paradise, Taupo is a prime spot to bungy or swing off a cliff, or even jump out of a plane!

 For something more relaxing, enjoy a sailing tour on Lake Taupo to view the famous Mine Bay Maori Rock Carvings.
-Wind down your day with a soak in the geothermal waters at Wairakei Terraces or Taupo DeBrett Spa.
+Wind down your day with a soak in the geothermal waters at Wairakei Terraces or Taupo DeBretts Spa.